What is PortalData Export?

 The ticket should include the following information:

-- Which type of Gateway(s) you want (email, SMS, FTP, or HTTP)
+- The type of Gateway(s) you want (email, SMS, FTP, or HTTP)

 - Which event(s) should we trigger an export on